Cimpress-MCP/vagrant-orchestrate/docs/puppet.md

 # Puppet

-Experimental [puppet templating](docs/puppet.md) support is available as well with the `--puppet` flag and associated options
+Experimental puppet templating support is available with the `--puppet` flag and associated options

 ```ruby
   required_plugins = %w( vagrant-managed-servers vagrant-librarian-puppet )